sysread/Argon/README.md

 Argon
 =====
 Note: Argon is still under active development.
-Many features are not complete.
+Most features are complete, but it is still being tested for robustness.

 Argon is a platform for distributed services written in Modern Perl.
 Its goals
 are: